-The facts of Hausa and Hebrew argue that possessum-raising feeds successful labeling, much as EA- and possessor-raising does.
+The facts of Hausa and Hebrew argued that possessum-raising feeds successful labeling, much as EA- and possessor-raising does.
+Lacking overt spell-out of the associated agreement, this has the status of a hypothesis about the word order in these languages awaiting confirmation or failing that, an alternative account.